 Gwen Stefani wasn't the only rock 'n' roll celebrity over the moon about a throwback country fiddler's big night.

-"I play with Steven Tyler in the band he tours with outside of Aerosmith called Loving Mary," Fleenor says.
+"I play with Steven Tyler in the band he tours with outside of Aerosmith called Loving Mary," Fleenor said.
 "I guess I played with him a couple of weeks ago, and he told me, 'If I was in the audience, I'd be yelling your name so loud!'
 He sent me flowers with a card that said, 'I knew it, I knew it, I knew it!'
 I looked at my husband when I got them and said, 'Is this even real life?
 Steven Tyler sending a fiddle player flowers.'"

 Fleenor isn't slowing down to enjoy the moment.
 She just released an example of her work as a singer-songwriter, "Fiddle and Steel," and there's another song on the way titled "Good Ole Girls."
 However, she has caught herself connecting with old songs in a new way during her journey from historic nominee to groundbreaking award winner.

-"The last time I played 'Dream On' with Steven, I giggled to myself because I knew about the nomination," she says.
+"The last time I played 'Dream On' with Steven, I giggled to myself because I knew about the nomination," she said.
 "That song means so much more to me now.
 It's like God had these grandiose plans you can't even think up yourself."